Policy Learning under Endogeneity Using Instrumental Variables: Encouragement Rules with An Instrument

 \subsection{Setup}

-We consider the canonical program evaluation problem with a binary treatment $D\in\{0,1\}$ and a scalar, real-valued outcome $Y\in\mathcal{Y}\subset\mathbb{R}$.
+I consider the canonical program evaluation problem with a binary treatment $D\in\{0,1\}$ and a scalar, real-valued outcome $Y\in\mathcal{Y}\subset\mathbb{R}$.
 Outcome production is modeled through the potential outcomes framework \citep{rubin1974estimating}:

-where $(Y(0),Y(1))$ are the potential outcomes under no treatment and under treatment.
-Let $X\in\mathcal{X}\subset \mathbb{R}^{d_x}$ denote a vector of pretreatment covariates.
-For instance, in the analysis of returns to upper secondary schooling, $D$ is an indicator for enrollment in upper secondary school, $Y$ is the log wage, and $X$ includes observable characteristics that affect wages (e.g., parental education, rural/urban residence).
-By adopting the potential outcomes model, we implicitly follow the conventional practice of imposing the Stable Unit Treatment Value Assumption (SUTVA), namely that there are no spillover or general equilibrium effects.
+where $(Y(0),Y(1))$ are the potential outcomes under no treatment and under treatment.\footnote{By adopting the potential outcomes model, I implicitly follow the conventional practice of imposing the \emph{Stable Unit Treatment Value Assumption} (SUTVA), namely that there are no spillover or general equilibrium effects.} Let $X\in\mathcal{X}\subset \mathbb{R}^{d_x}$ denote a vector of pretreatment covariates.
+For instance, in the analysis of returns to schooling, $D$ is an indicator for school enrollment, $Y$ is the log wage, and $X$ includes observable characteristics that affect wages (e.g., parental education, rural/urban residence).

-A (non-randomized) \textit{treatment assignment rule} is defined as a mapping $\pi:\mathcal{X}\to\{0,1\}$.
+A (non-randomized) \textit{treatment rule} is defined as a mapping $\pi:\mathcal{X}\to\{0,1\}$.
 The policymaker’s objective function is the utilitarian (additive) welfare criterion defined by the average counterfactual outcome:

-Define the \textit{conditional average treatment response} functions as $m_d(x)=E[Y(d)|X=x],d=0,1$.
+Define the \textit{conditional average treatment response} functions as $\mu_d(x)=E[Y(d)|X=x],d=0,1$.
 By the law of iterated expectations,

-Under the unconfoundedness assumption that $D$ is independent of $(Y(0),Y(1))$ conditional on $X$, $m_d(x)$ is identified by $E[Y|D=d,X=x]$ for $d=0,1$.
-However, the unconfoundedness assumption is violated if, for example, people self-select into upper secondary education based on unmeasured benefits and costs driven by ability and motivation, both of which also affect wages.
-As a result, $m_d(x)\neq E[Y|D=d,X=x]$ for $d=0,1$ in general, and thus the social welfare criterion is not identified by the moments of observables.
-In this case, it is helpful to assume that there exists an instrument (i.e., an excluded variable) $Z\in\mathcal{Z}\subset \mathbb{R}$ that affects the treatment but not the outcome, e.g., a tuition subsidy.
+Under the unconfoundedness assumption that $D$ is independent of $(Y(0),Y(1))$ conditional on $X$, $\mu_d(x)$ is identified by $E[Y|D=d,X=x]$ for $d=0,1$.
+However, the unconfoundedness assumption is violated if, for example, people self-select into schooling based on unmeasured benefits and costs driven by ability and motivation, both of which also affect wages.
+As a result, $\mu_d(x)\neq E[Y|D=d,X=x]$ for $d=0,1$ in general, and thus the social welfare criterion is not identified by the moments of observables.
+In this case, it is helpful to assume that there exists an instrument (i.e., an excluded variable) $Z\in\mathcal{Z}\subset \mathbb{R}$ that affects the treatment but not the outcome, e.g., the tuition fee.
 For each $z\in\mathcal{Z}$, denote the potential treatment status if the instrument were set to $z$ by $D(z)$.
 The observed treatment is given by $D=D(Z)$.
-We explicitly model the selection into treatment via an additively separable latent index model:
+I explicitly model the selection into treatment via an additively separable latent index model: